dtoledo23/BookEnd/README.md

 # BookEnd

+Final Project
+Fundations to Software Engineering

+Bookend:
   Book borrowing system.
 Implementing PHP and MySQL to store and display the books and users information

+Team:
+  -Diego Toledo Medina
+  -Kevin Cabrera